Proper polyhedral divisors and torus actions over arbitrary fields: The category of proper polyhedral divisors

 \subsection{Morphisms of proper polyhedral divisors}

-We have introduced the objects above.
+In the previous section, we have introduced algebro-geometric combinatorial objects called pp-divisors.
 In order to construct a category, we need to expose how the objects are related.
 The morphisms are given by three pieces of data.
 Among them, there is one called \textit{plurifunction}, whose definition is given below.